Quasimaps to quivers with potentials: Shifted symplectic structures

 In what follows we suppress the forgetful functor from notations when not causing confusions.

-\begin{lemma} Let $Y$ be a derived Artin stack (locally of finite presentation) over a Noetherian commutative ring $k$, endowed with an action of a $k$-group scheme $H$.
-Assume that $[Y/H]$ is the $\infty$-limit of objects of the form $[\bSpec A/H]$ for some $A\in dg_k^H$ in the infinity category $\textbf{dSt}_{[\emph{pt}/H]}$ of derived stacks over $[\emph{pt}/H]$.\,\footnote{In this paper, we always assume this when we consider derived stacks with group actions.} Then $\bbL_Y$ is an $H$-equivariant complex.
+\begin{lemma} Let $Y$ be a derived Artin stack (locally of finite presentation) over a Noetherian commutative ring $k$, endowed with an action of a reductive $k$-group scheme $H$.
+Then $\bbL_Y$ is an $H$-equivariant complex.
+Moreover, both de Rham algebra $\bfD R(Y/k)$ and weighted negative cyclic complex $NC^w(\bfD R(Y/k))$ are $H$-equivariant complexes. \end{lemma} \begin{proof} Following \cite{CPTVV}, for any derived stack $F$, we have its $\infty$-category of quasi-coherent algebras We write